Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 - district health boards

-- government departments such as Department of Corrections, Ministry of Education, Child, Youth and Family, ACC and Defence Force
+- government departments such as Department of Corrections, Ministry of Education, Oranga Tamariki – Ministry for Children, ACC and the New Zealand Defence Force

 - iwi organisations